 The 5 Ws of Spanish Placement

-The online exam consists of a short survey about your previous experience with Spanish and a series of multiple-choice questions.
-It takes about 20-25 minutes to complete.
-Please complete the survey portion of the exam as completely and accurately as possible, providing calendar years where appropriate.
-Not doing so will delay the official results of the exam.
+The online exam consists of a short survey about your previous experience with Spanish and a series of multiple-choice questions that takes about 20-25 minutes to complete.

 When you click “submit” after taking the exam, you receive an automated score: CCCC, PPPP, FFFF or 9999.
 These scores DO NOT indicate which courses you should take in our department; that information will be emailed to you.
 You can also access your placement information in the Communications section of the OPUS Student Center.